mallsup75/FanPy/ETL_Pipeline/Readme.md

 10. updated_at should be DATETIME , safe to use for pinning of snapshot/incremental logic

-TO DO:

-Schema model looks like:

-Data aggregration and cleansing (missing values, normalizing data):

-Implement incremental loading for performance optimization:

 How to schedule on daily basis: